IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Heat adequacy reserve margin
 ----------------------------

 The adequacy reserve margin for heating is the ratio between the available capacity and the maximum demand.
-It is modeled as the adequacy reserve margin for electricity, but considering the heat demand and the heat capacity of the units.
+It is modeled as the adequacy reserve margin for electricity, considering the units' heat demand and heat capacity.
 A description of the data included in the file ``oT_Data_ReserveMarginHeat.csv`` follows:

 ==============  ==============  =============  ===============================================================  ====